MAURITANIA (Oct 16-22, 2022)

 Day 1 Sun Oct 16.
 Drive Noukachott to the Dunes of Amatlich.
 350 km.

 With four of us in the Hilux and the back crammed with camping equipment, it was not long before we left the paved highway that goes directly to Chinguetti, and followed a narrow dirt track marked by painted stones.
-The initial dunes were replaced by Sahel with grass and acacia trees.
+The initial dunes were replaced by the Sahel with grass and acacia trees.
 We encountered a large lake full of trees formed by an unusually wet summer.
 Many villages were passed through – round stone bases with thatch roofs, adobe buildings and often a new house that looked incongruously out of place.
 At this time of the year, there are few residents, but in the summer the old residents return from the cities and reconnect with their past.

-The entire day was spent off road following minimal dirt roads and through dune fields.
+The entire day was spent off-road following minimal dirt roads and through dune fields.
 The track went through White Canyon and low grey, rocky mountains.
 We stopped under a large overhang for lunch.

 Dunes of Amatlich, Located southwest of the city of Atar, Erg Amatlich is a vast dune barrier 130 km x 5 km to 8 km trapped between the mountains of the Adrar plateau.
 The erg, stretching from NW to SE, originates at the cliffs of the Tifoujar Pass and extends to the Akjoujt area and the Atlantic Ocean.
 In addition, there are canyons, cliffs, cultivable basins and palm groves like Azoueïga, located on the west side of the erg.
 There are many Neolithic sites, such as the Khatt Lemaiteg.